elifesciences/builder/README.md

     git pull
     ./update.sh

+If you are outside of the eLife organization, make sure the `write-context-to-s3` and `write-keypairs-to-s3` keys in `settings.yml` keys are `False.
+Their use is not supported.

 ## Next

 Your `settings.yaml` file was created automatically and contains options for tweaking the behaviour of `builder`, like the project file it should be using.